Aaron-Yu1/k8s_yaml_temp/README.md

-It is k8s yaml file template.
+It is yaml file template for kubernetes.